CSL-KU/SpectreGuard/README.md

 tempdir will now contain the system files.
 The OS utilizes busybox.
-On boot, the init script creates a checkpoint and then loads and runs a script.
+On boot, the init script creates a checkpoint and then loads and runs a script
-    there is also an init script in /etc for booting to a terminal.
+    that is passed in on the gem5 command line.
+There is also an init script in /etc for booting to a terminal.

 #################################
 Building the synthetic benchmark:
 #################################

-To build and install the synthetic benchmark:
+To build and install the synthetic benchmark(assuming the disk image is mounted):
     cd BASE_DIR/synthetic_benchmark/
     make
-    cp specBench_base ../x86-system/disks/tempdir/usr/bin/microbench/specBench_base
+    sudo cp specBench_base ../x86-system/disks/tempdir/usr/bin/microbench/specBench_base
-    cp specBench_mask ../x86-system/disks/tempdir/usr/bin/microbench/specBench_mask
+    sudo cp specBench_mask ../x86-system/disks/tempdir/usr/bin/microbench/specBench_mask
-    cp specBench_wbor ../x86-system/disks/tempdir/usr/bin/microbench/specBench_wbor
+    sudo cp specBench_wbor ../x86-system/disks/tempdir/usr/bin/microbench/specBench_wbor

 ##################
 Building spec2006:
 ##################

 We cannot provide spec2006 as it is licensed.
 To add this benchmark, you must
-    first build it statically, and then copy the desired tests into the following tree structure:
+    first build spec2006 statically, and then copy the desired tests into the following tree structure:

     BASE_DIR/x86-system/disks/tempdir/usr/bin/spec/